ashutoshkrris/EazyLoader/README.md

 ### Table of Contents

 - [Introduction](#introduction) - What this project is all about
-- [Upcoming Features](#upcoming-features) - Features to be worked on
 - [Contributing Guide](https://github.com/ashutoshkrris/EazyLoader/blob/main/CONTRIBUTING.md) - How to contribute to the project
 - [Product Demo](#product-demo) - Product Demo

 ## <a name="introduction">📌 Introduction</a>

 EazyLoader is Flask based web-application built to make downloading easy for you.
 Download videos and pictures from YouTube and Instagram in the best available quality.
-You can also download slides from SlideShare in PDF format.
+You can also download slides from SlideShare in PDF or PPTX format.
 In addition to that, you can calculate duration of YouTube Playlist at different speeds.
+You can also encrypt and decrypt your PDF files using this tool.

 Features of the application includes :
 - YouTube